 - 2 tbsp blue cheese crumbled

-- Any leftover grilled vegetables
+- 1 cup any grilled vegetables sliced

 - Make the dressing: In a small jar with lid add yogurt or buttermilk, dill, garlic powder, salt and pepper.
 Stir with a fork or shake the jar well.
 Set aside.